 "You looked a little dazed," said Hermione smugly.

-"Whatever Granger, how about you just leave me alone so I can go to my Common Room in peace," said Draco jokingly as he walked past her.
+"Whatever Granger, how about you just leave me alone so I can go to my common room in peace," said Draco jokingly.

 "Oh because I'm such a bully," Hermione laughed as she walked beside him.